dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 It's possible that jobs can consume a lot of memory in various situations, such as when bringing data back into dbt for processing, running a high thread count, or retrieving tables from schemas during docs generation.

+Refer to [dbt Cloud architecture](/docs/cloud/about-cloud/architecture) for more info on its architecture and how the data flows.

 <!-- leaving space for CI job treatment, runtime, warm up pods updates

 -->

-## Run cancelation
+## Run cancellation

 :::info Scheduler won't cancel API-triggered jobs
-It's important to note that the scheduler will not cancel over-scheduled jobs triggered by [API](/docs/dbt-cloud-apis/overview).
+It's important to note that the scheduler will not cancel over-scheduled jobs triggered by the [API](/docs/dbt-cloud-apis/overview).
 :::

 **Over scheduled jobs** &mdash; The dbt Cloud scheduler prevents too many job runs from clogging the queue (or queue clog) by cancelling unnecessary ones.
 If a job takes longer to run than its scheduled frequency, the queue can grow faster than the scheduler can process, leading to unnecessary runs.